ziyaoli2/Amazon-Products-React-App/README.md

 ## Getting started

 First, `npm install`.

+cd to node_module and type "sudo npm install cookie-session"

 Then make sure you have two terminals open; in one, type `npm start` to run the backend, and in the other, type `npm run dev` to run the frontend.

-Make sure you put your own database URI into `config/index.json`.